-On this day in 1942, the U.S. 1st Marine Division begins Operation Watchtower, the first U.S. offensive of the war, by landing on Guadalcanal, one of the Solomon Islands.
+On August 7, 1942, the U.S. 1st Marine Division begins Operation Watchtower, the first U.S. offensive of the war, by landing on Guadalcanal, one of the Solomon Islands.

-On July 6, 1942, the Japanese landed on Guadalcanal Island and began constructing an airfield there.
+Weeks earlier, the Japanese landed on Guadalcanal Island and began constructing an airfield there.
 Operation Watchtower was the codename for the U.S. plan to invade Guadalcanal and the surrounding islands.
 During the attack, American troops landed on five islands within the Solomon chain.
-Although the invasion came as a complete surprise to the Japanese (bad weather had grounded their scouting aircraft), the landings on Florida, Tulagi, Gavutu, and Tananbogo met much initial opposition from the Japanese defenders.
+Although the invasion came as a complete surprise to the Japanese (bad weather had grounded their scouting aircraft), the landings on Florida, Tulagi, Gavutu and Tananbogo met much initial opposition from the Japanese defenders.

 But the Americans who landed on Guadalcanal met little resistance—at least at first.
 More than 11,000 Marines had landed, and 24 hours had passed, before the Japanese manning the garrison there knew of the attack.
 The U.S. forces quickly took their main objective, the airfield, and the outnumbered Japanese troops retreated, but not for long.
 Reinforcements were brought in, and fierce hand-to-hand jungle fighting ensued.
 “I have never heard or read of this kind of fighting,” wrote one American major general on the scene.
 “These people refuse to surrender.”